jinglou/p2016-rss-small-target/Benchmark/README.md

 ## Notes

  1. This benchmark database contains three datasets (totally 1,093 color images).
 Each dataset folder includes the following subfolders:
-	 1. `Image`  input color images
+	 1. `Image`  input color image
 	 2. `GT`  ground truth
 	 3. `MSER` `RSS`  two example models for reference

  2. This benchmark database provides the pixel-wise ground truth for each input image.
-In `G`, each MAT file contains four properties of the ground truth target: Area, Boundary, Bounding Box, and Pixel List.
+In `GT`, each MAT file contains four properties of the ground truth target: Area, Boundary, Bounding Box, and Pixel List.

- 3. You can use the MATLAB script `Evaluation.m` to evaluate your detection results.
+ 3. You can use the MATLAB script *Evaluation.m* to evaluate your detection results.
 Please read the help text in the script for more details.